Memorandum D17-1-21: Maintenance of Records in Canada by Importers

 Guidelines and General Information

-1. Record-keeping requirements for imported commercial goods apply to resident and non-resident importers, including exporters abroad who ship commercial goods to themselves in Canada.
+1. Record-keeping requirements for imported commercial goods apply to non-resident and resident importers, owners or consignees of the goods, including exporters abroad who ship commercial goods to themselves in Canada.

 2. At a minimum, importers are required to keep, for the period of six years following the importation of the commercial goods, all records that relate to the origin, marking, purchase, importation, costs and value of the commercial goods; payment for the commercial goods; the sale or other disposal of the commercial goods in Canada; and any application for an advance ruling made under section 43.1 of the Customs Act (the Act) in respect of the commercial goods.
+A record is defined to include an account, an agreement, a book, a chart or table, a diagram, a form, an image, an invoice, a letter, a map, a memorandum, a plan, a return, a statement, a telegram, a voucher, and any other proof containing information, whether in writing or in any other form.
 In addition to these requirements, the Imported Goods Records Regulations (the Regulations) also require additional records be kept for various specific entities and in various scenarios.

 Non-resident Importers